 Sadly, most of us have less money in our pockets right now than we usually do.
 But that doesn’t eliminate the need for the must-haves in life.
 And if you need a car, well, you NEED a car.
-Consequently, most of us will will look for a nice second-hand car because it’s cheaper and hey – “Second-hand motors are better coz the engine’s been run in”, right?
+Consequently, most of us will look for a nice second-hand car because it’s cheaper and hey – “Second-hand motors are better coz the engine’s been run in”, right?

 Perhaps.
 However, purchasing a second-hand car can be an arduous affair which leads to stress along with a good bout of confusion.
 Shall I go for the local garage?
 Private sale?
 My mate’s car?
 So many questions.